 This routine is performed annually.
-There is no current work in progress for FY 06-07.
+We are in the process of reviewing working retiree activity for FY 06-07.

 4. CAAT Performed: Direct Deposits

 We used a CAAT routine to review for multiple employee paychecks directly deposited to the same bank account.
 This may identify employees paid twice in the same pay period or fictitious employees.